 Students that participate in supervised research activities with an APSU faculty member that go to present their work can register for MATH 490H: Independent Study with High Impact Practices that counts as up to 5 hours of honors credit as a recognition of your achievements.
 Participation in an REU or in an internship (see more below) also can earn credit through this course.

-Math majors that have conducted undergraduate research with a mentor in our department, most of which have earned credit through MATH 490H through undergraduate research:
+In addition to the UREF recipients listed at the top of the page, the following math majors that have conducted undergraduate research with a mentor in our department, many of which have earned credit through MATH 490H through undergraduate research: